Gauravkolte25/Projects/README.md

 Real time Vehicle Data Acquisition System
 •	Developing a Real-Time Data Acquisition System for electric vehicle.
 Monitoring Battery and motor parameters.
 I gathered data from accelerometer, Load cells, GPS module , after processing of this data I was able to get the velocity profile, instantaneous longitudinal and lateral acceleration of the car in real time via Wifi Protocol with a latency of 3 seconds.

-Active Torque Vectroing Algorithm simulation for Formula Style Electric Car
+Active Torque Vectoring Algorithm simulation for Formula Style Electric Car
 •	Simulation and Development of Active Torque Vectoring Algorithm for Rear wheel In-Hub Motors drivetrain for Improved performance while cornering and better torque distribution.
 Testing a Steady State Model-based Torque vectoring algorithm which is developed and tested on the MATLAB-SIMULINK platform.